 Investor in Innovations® is a leading-edge and integrated Standard that offers a practical way for an organisation to assess, benchmark and validate its innovation capability.
-It is used by Companies (e.g. BAE Systems, Panasonic, Raytheon, Thales), Educational institutions (e.g. Plymouth University, City of Glasgow, South West College), and Government Departments and Agencies (e.g. Ministry of Defence, Royal Airforce, DASA) to measure their innovation gaps and assess the health of their innovation portfolio.
+It is used by Companies (e.g. Abellio, BAE Systems, GXO Logistics, Panasonic, MBDA, Raytheon, Thales), Educational institutions (e.g. Birmingham City University, Plymouth University, City of Glasgow College, South West College), and Government Departments and Agencies (e.g. Ministry of Defence Innovation Directorate, Royal Airforce RCO, DASA, Joint Command, Defence Digital, Royal Navy NavyX, Army Innovation) to measure their innovation gaps and assess the health of their innovation portfolio.

 Investor in Innovations Standard - Framework Categories

 The Investor in Innovations® Framework offers a 360-degree diagnostic of an organisation’s innovation position through the eyes of its customers and stakeholders.
 It uses a well-defined six-category Framework: Strategy and Alignment; Organisational Readiness; Core Capabilities, Technologies and IP; Industry Foresight; Customer Awareness; and Impact and Value that generates a coherent and independently validated innovation profile for the organisation.